 The purpose of this CTPMP document is to ensure the safety of the public and maintain an accessible and efficient road network for all users.

-This document has been prepared to assist ADCO and its sub-contractors to implement vehicle and pedestrian management measures when carrying out the multi-deck car park construction of the TVH project.
+This document has been prepared to assist ADCO and its sub-contractors to implement vehicle and pedestrian management measures when carrying out the Health Hub construction of the TVH project.